AniiiiKeT/CODSOFT/README.md

-# Machine Learning Internship Projects
+# CODSOFT Machine Learning Internship Projects

 Welcome to my repository showcasing the machine learning projects completed during my internship at CodSoft.
 This repository includes a series of tasks demonstrating various machine learning techniques and applications.
 Each project includes data preprocessing, model development, and performance evaluation.